espeak-ng/espeak-ng/docs/voices.md

 language dictionary.
 They apply to rules in the language's `*_rules` dictionary file and also its `*_list` exceptions list.
 See [Text to Phoneme Translation](dictionary.md#conditional-rules).

+### lowercaseSentence

+	lowercaseSentence <no arguments>

+By default, a sentence end is detected if a period `.` is followed by an uppercase letter.
+When lowercaseSentence is set, a period followed by a lowercase letter is also handled as end of sentence.

+Note that other conditions, such as abbreviations, might override this setting.

 ### replace